Gloddaeth Hall

-In the 19th century, further additions were made to the building by William Nesfield, and by John Douglas, who designed a new west wing for Augusta, Lady Mostyn in 1889.
+In the 19th century, further additions were made to the building by William Nesfield, and John Douglas, who designed a new west wing for Augusta, Lady Mostyn in 1889.

 A 17th century dovecote remains.
 Some elements of the formal gardens to the south-east may also be 17th century.
 The gardens are designated Grade I on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 The hall now forms part of St David's College, a mixed sex independent boarding and day school for pupils aged 9–19.
-Tennis player Angela Buxton attended the school.
+Tennis player Angela Buxton attended school at Gloddaeth Hall.